ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ## Compliance

-Legal compliance is non-negotiable.
-Here are key considerations:

 1. **GDPR**: Ensure all data collection and processing is GDPR-compliant.

 2. **CCPA**: Similar compliance needs for California residents.